Rochechouart

-Rochechouart (/fr/, /fr/; Rechoard, earlier La Ròcha Choard) is a commune in the Haute-Vienne department, region of Nouvelle-Aquitaine, west central France.
+Rochechouart (/fr/, /fr/; Rechoard, earlier La Ròcha Choard) is a commune in the department of Haute-Vienne, region of New Aquitaine, west central France.
 It is a subprefecture of the department.

 The name of the town comes from Latin roca cavardi, which roughly translates as the rock of Cavardus, the lord who had the fortified place built at the beginning of the 11th century.
 More often than not, natives pronounce it /fr/, not /*[ʁɔʃəˈʃwaʁ]/ as is its pronunciation in Standard French.

 History

 Aymeric I, who lived around 990, was the first viscount and established the Rochechouartais dynasty.
 Aymeric IV took part in the First Crusade at the end of the 11th century at the side of Godfrey of Bouillon, and it was Aymeric VI (1170–1230) who built the present castle, the Château de Rochechouart, the keep and gatehouse of which remain standing.

 At the end of the 13th century, Aimeric XI renounced a large part of his privileges and promulgated a charter of enfranchisement which transformed Rochechouart into a democratic city, and turned its inhabitants from slaves to the state into citizens.
 The city was from then on governed by four consuls who chose their own successors, without their lord's intervention.
 At the same time the viscount suppressed all direct taxes such as the "taille" and the "quête" and abolished duties of service to the feudal lord.
 He also accorded the inhabitants of Rochechouart the essential conditions for total liberty – they could dispose of their goods, buy or sell, import and export whatever they wanted, build, move about freely within the viscountcy, all without intervention from their lord.
 This Charter was very advanced for its times, and despite pressure from the other lords in the region, it remained in force until 1789.
 François de Rochechouart in the late 15th century is known for his study on the Dialogues of Pierre Salmon, the secretary of Charles VI of France.
 Before the French Revolution, Rochechouart administratively depended on the Province of Poitou, the viscounts of Rochechouart being vassals of the Count of Poitiers, and religiously, it was under the control of the diocese of Limoges.